Skip to content

 Firecracker ban too

 No firecrackers during New Year's.
 Enforced.
-Very different from Manila or Cebu.
+Very different from Manila or Cebu — and yes, this is part of why ER visits drop in late December.

 Internet coverage is uneven

 Converge limited.
-PLDT fiber better in Lanang and downtown, spotty in Toril/Buhangin.
-Check ISP at exact address before signing.
+PLDT fiber better in Lanang and Downtown, spotty in Toril and outer Buhangin.
+Check ISP at the exact address before signing.

 Spread-out city = transport costs